appl-team/appl/docs/tutorials/6_prompt_coding.md

 print(compose(["item1", "item2"]))
 ```

-1. The default indentation inside the tag is 4 spaces, can be changed by setting the `indent_inside` parameter.
+1. The default is no indentation inside the tag, can be changed by setting the `indent_inside` parameter.
 2. Explicitly set the indentation for the content inside the list.
 3. Fits different number of items.